aanndryyyy/rust-temperature-converter/readme.md

-Temperature converter made in Rust to learning the language.
+Temperature converter made in Rust to learn the language.

 The Unlicense